This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Freezer meals don’t have to be elaborate or time-consuming, simply make a double batch of your favorite meals when you are already cooking and then eat one and freeze one.

-You may be wondering what you should do with all of these free samples and travel size products.
-That’s simple, put them in your diaper bag, in your glove box, and your purse.
-That way if you forget something when you leave the house with your little one you have a back-up in place.
+You may be wondering what you should do with all of these free samples and travel-size products.
+That’s simple, put them in your diaper bag, in your glove box, and in your purse.
+That way, if you forget something when you leave the house with your little one, you have a backup in place.

 Plan to Breastfeed if Possible

 Babies eat a LOT, and formula is expensive.
 If it is at all possible for you to do so, plan to breastfeed or pump breast milk for your baby.